What you'll learn

 /**

-* Return a rectangular puzzle tab for use with input and output connections.
+* @returns Rectangular puzzle tab for use with input and output connections.

 */